kun-wang/turing-machine-simulator/readme.md

 ## Description

 `bin`
-> Contains the compiled .class files.
+Contains the compiled .class files.
 The "images" sub-directory is very important as it stores the required images for the simulator.
 In the next update, I will try to move it out of the "bin" directory.

 `files`
-> Contains the program description for specific operations. > Examples include:
+Contains the program description for specific operations.
+Examples include:

-> + **Adder.tur**: a program for adding two non-negative integers.
++ **Adder.tur**: a program for adding two non-negative integers.
-> + **copyString.tur**: a program for copy a string of *11...11*s.
++ **copyString.tur**: a program for copy a string of *11...11*s.

->
-> In these two files, I have give a detail description of the requirements for writing a program that can be accepted by the simulator.
+In these two files, I gave a detail description of the requirements for writing a program that can be accepted by the simulator.

 `src`
-> Source files of the simulator.
+Source files of the simulator.

-**Attention!** All of the above three directories are required for running the simulator.
+*All of the above three directories are required for running the simulator.*

+`introduction.pptx`
+Actually, the Turing machine simuator is a project for the third assignment of the course **Software Architecture**. `introduction.pptx` is my presentation on the course, which introduces basic ideas of the project, and the design patterns that have been applied.

+`TMSimulator.7z`
+The packed runnable jar, with necessary config files.

 ## How to Use

+There are two different ways to setup the simulator.
+### Method 1: Running the jar file
+*Step1.* Download the repository.
+*Step2.* Unpack `TMSimulator.7z`.
+*Step3.* Click the `run.bat` batch file.
+**Warnning!** The `files` and `TMSimulator.jar` must be in the same directory with `run.bat`.

+### Method 2: Importing the project into eclipse
 *Step1.* Download the repository.
 *Step2.* Import into eclipse.
 *Step3.* Run it!